 You can even set up Deluge so that it can be accessed via a web interface from other devices, allowing you to download files to your home computer when you're away.

 Thunderbird is a free and powerful email client.
 The setup wizard guides you gently through the process of either creating a new email address or setting up your existing one.
-Mozilla's database contains email settings for all common providers, and you can add as many email accounts as you wish.
+Thunderbird's database contains email settings for all common providers, and you can add as many email accounts as you wish.

 Like Firefox, Thunderbird can be enhanced by add-ons, such as themes to make it more colourful, or better ways to sort your Mail folders.
 The most useful of these is undoubtedly the Lightning extension which adds a fully functioning Calendar to the email client.
 We’ve got an in-depth review of Thunderbird right here.